SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 {{< admonition danger >}}

 If your intention is blindly copy paste commands from this guide or Arch wiki without understanding anything, things may not work the way you want.
 So I highly recommend you to install any other distro.
 You can try,
-- [Manjaro Linux](https://manjaro.org/) - complete newbies to learn things around and recommended for stability.
+- [Manjaro Linux](https://manjaro.org/) - for complete newbies to learn things around and recommended for stability.
 - [EndeavourOS](https://endeavouros.com/) - it's more like graphical arch installer and highly recommended!

-And keep this thing in mind,
+And keep these things in mind,
 1. Avoid blindly following online tutorials and instructions.
 2. Avoid installing unnecessary packages.
 3. Avoid assuming that commands will work without understanding what they do.